OVERVIEW

 How Do I Become a Cybersecurity Architect?

-Cybersecurity architecture is a highly technical career that requires a comprehensive education as well as years of experience in the IT field.
-Keep reading for a step-by-step guide to starting your journey on this career path.
+Cybersecurity architecture is a highly technical career that typically requires a comprehensive education and years of experience in the IT field.
+Consider the following step-by-step guide to begin your journey on this career path.

-There’s a wide variety of certifications you may need depending on your niche, the industry you work in, and your job experience.
-Some of these certifications you'll earn while completing your degree program.
-Others you’ll earn on your own.
-In some professional roles, your employer will require, and pay for, certain certifications.
-Some of the most common certifications held by cybersecurity professionals include CompTIA Security+, Certified Information Systems Security (CISSP), Certified Ethical Hacker (CEH), Offensive Security Certified Professional (OSCP), and Certified Cloud Security Professional (CCSP).
+Some of the most common certifications held by cybersecurity professionals include CompTIA Security+, Certified Information Systems Security Professional (CISSP), Certified Ethical Hacker (CEH), Offensive Security Certified Professional (OSCP), Certified Cloud Security Professional (CCSP), and Certified Information Security Manager (CISM).

-Cybersecurity architect is a senior-level position, so you’ll need to get some experience in the IT world before jumping into this role.
-Some common entry- and mid-level roles are security administrator, network administrator, system administrator, security analyst, security engineer, security consultant, and security specialist
+The role of cybersecurity architect is usually a senior-level position, so you’ll need to gain some experience in the IT world before jumping into this role.
+Common entry- and mid-level roles include security administrator, network administrator, system administrator, security analyst, security engineer, security consultant, and security specialist.

 Best Degrees for a Cybersecurity Architect